 1. Bachelor's percentage or GPA

 This is easily the most significant criterion for your admission.
-Your GPAs holds a vital priority in getting your application chosen.
+Your GPAs definitely uplift the value of your profile and helps in determining the chances for admission.

-If you have any work experience related to your programme, it certainly adds up.
-Not only is it an icing to the cake for your university admission, but it also helps in getting you part-time employment.
-Also, finding a job after your postgraduation is much more comfortable.
-(That being said, students applying directly after their bachelor’s degree have their own advantages too!)
+If you have any work experience related to your program, it certainly adds up.
+Not only is it an icing on the cake for your university admission, but it also helps in getting you part-time employment.
+Also, finding a job after your post-graduation will be relatively less challenging.
+That being said, students applying directly after their bachelor’s degree have their own advantages too.

 3. Statement of Purpose (SOP)